-If you have bird feeders and trees at your home, and a few big windows too, you’re likely to have a couple of window crashes per year – but you might not know it.
+If you have bird feeders and trees at your home –and even if you don’t – you’re likely to have a couple of window crashes per year – and you might not know it.

 About half an hour later, it flew out of its box and took a tour of my main floor.
 I filmed its flight and it seemed quite agile and comfortable, going from indoor perch to indoor perch.

-I caught it again when it got into my bean plants at the patio window.
-I took a whole bunch of finger-perching pics while taking it outside, and it stayed on my finger all the way until I transferred it to a hanging honey locust branch.
+When it got into my bean plants at the patio window, I had the opportunity to pick it up again.
+As it perched on my finger, I took photos while I carried it outside.
+It stayed on my finger all the way until I transferred it to a hanging honey locust branch.
 From there, it flew up to a branch in my tall cedar, and then it flew off.

 Being so close to downtown, I’ve had other migrating birds stop by to enjoy my tall tree and burbling pond.
 I never expected a visit from this particular bird, but I’m glad it turned out better than it might have.